-Register and submit your Annual Tax on Enveloped Dwellings return
+Submit your Annual Tax on Enveloped Dwellings return

-- partnership with a company member
+- a partnership with a company member

-- collective investment scheme
+- a collective investment scheme

 - appoint an agent

-- submit returns from 1 April 2017 onwards
+- submit returns

-- view or amend returns already submitted
+- view or amend returns already sent

 - get instant access to a payment reference number